 How to Register for the Handle Service

-Just like any other ANDS services, service participants will have an opportunity to test the service before moving into production.
+Just like any other ARDC services, service participants will have an opportunity to test the service before moving into production.

 For the Handle Service, separate environments are setup for testing (in Demo) and production minting.